 Michel Odent, French gynecologist

 My name is Dominique.
 For years I support women during childbirth.
 First as a midwife, later as a doula.
 During pregnancy I come to your house a number of times and we get to know each other better.
-Because at birth not only a child is born, but also you as a parent.
 No matter what happens, I will be continuously present during the delivery!
 It is precisely this uninterrupted support that has a positive effect on the birth process, known as the 'doula effect'.